leopoulson/gossip-planning/README.md

 ## Bugs / To fix / To update

 - Change table2fn s.t. satisfies (example, 4) (K c (P (S a b))) errors; a world that isn't covered from the accessibility relaton should not be able to be used, or something
-- Use record syntax (Halfway there)
+- Use record syntax (Halfway there) ✅
-- Update FSM accepting functions to be functions
+- Update FSM accepting functions to be functions ✅
+- Maybe do a tripleCompose function?